UWB-Biocomputing/Graphitti/docs/Developer/eventBuffering.md

   * This method is called by the 911 and STDP edge/synapse classes `advanceEdge()` methods to retrieve spikes from preceding time steps.

 ##### `spikeCountOffset_`
-This seems to be the start of the circular buffer in `spikeHistory_` associated with a neuron.
+This is the start of the circular buffer (front of the queue) in `spikeHistory_` associated with a neuron.
 - Nulled out by `AllSpikingNeurons::AllSpikingNeurons()`
 - deleted and nulled out by `AllSpikingNeurons::~AllSpikingNeurons()`
 - Storage allocated (dimension: `size_`) and initialized to 0 by `AllSpikingNeurons::setupVertices()`